josdejong/svelte-jsoneditor/README.md

 ## Features

 - View and edit JSON
-- Has a low level text mode and high level tree and table modes
+- Has a low level text editor and high level tree view and table view
 - Format (beautify) and compact JSON
 - Sort, query, filter, and transform JSON
 - Repair JSON